Dave-team/Knowledge-base/Priorities.md

 - Speak up during these meetings:
   - Ask whatever you want to ask.
 They know I’m not stupid, I’m just not as knowledgeable about this area perhaps
   - It’s not personal - it’s about doing the best for the company and it’s actually critical for me to speak up as this is what I will be paid for
+- Key principles:
+  - Break difficult projects down into phases of delivery
+  - Aim for minimal development effort

 **Management**
 - Take ownership over BI.
 Have your opinions and provide recommendations.
 Don't run behind the facts and be proactive.